Victoria Tretis Victoria Tretis

 Read More

-How to support neurodivergent employees in the 2022 "permacrisis".
+How to support neurodivergent employees in a "permacrisis".

 Victoria Tretis Victoria Tretis

-How to support neurodivergent employees in the 2022 "permacrisis".
+How to support neurodivergent employees in a "permacrisis".

 The 2023 permacrisis has created a challenging environment for all workers, but it's especially important to support neurodivergent employees during this time.
 Providing clear communication, flexibility, and accommodations can help alleviate stress and anxiety.
 Regular check-ins and recognition of individual strengths can also boost morale.
 As the world continues to navigate this crisis, employers must prioritize the well-being and inclusion of all employees, including those who are neurodivergent.
 By doing so, organisations can foster a more supportive and resilient workforce for the future.